The day that I got kicked out of New Kids On The Block was one of the worst days of my life. I remember it like it was yesterday.

 That’s right I was living the dream.
 Photo shoots, radio interviews, sold out concerts.
 It was all happening.
 But I sensed some friction in the group.
 Donnie Wahlberg approached me backstage one night after a show.
 He was mad because he thought I was too good of a dancer.
 He told me, quite animatedly, to “Cut the shit, and give us other boys a chance to shine”

 I couldn’t believe the nerve of this dude.
-He wanted me to dance less impressively?
+He wanted me to dance less impressively on purpose?

 “I’m sorry Donnie, but I can’t just stop being a world-class dancing machine.
-It’s in my blood.
+It’s in my blood, like my predisposition to diabetes.
 You might as well ask me to stop singing like a delicate songbird, too.
 Or ask me to stop wearing these pants so well.
 It ain’t gonna happen.
 I am an entertainer, and if my outrageously awesome pop locking skills have you concerned, maybe you should step up your game.
-Maybe try watching Dance Fever or Solid Gold sometime, because you might just learn a thing or two about the craft of dance.”
+Maybe try watching Dance Fever or Solid Gold sometime, because you might just learn a thing or two about the art of the dance.”

 By this time some of the other Kids had joined the fray.
 Joey McIntyre piped in with something along the lines of, “Well if you keep dancing so well, people are going to realize that we aren’t nearly as good as you.
 That’s not fair to us.”
 I was steaming by now.
 “Listen Lil’ Joe”, that’s what I used to call him,”I’m not gonna dumb down my sweet ass moves so you feel better about your lack of rhythm.
 I have worked far too hard at mastering the art of shucking and jiving to all of a sudden be relegated to doing a simple two-step soft shoe.”